Azure/typespec-azure/docs/getstarted/azure-resource-manager/step01.md

+---
-# 2. Defining the Service
+title: 2.
+Defining the Service
+---

 To define an Azure Resource Manager service, the first thing you will need to do is define the service namespace and decorate it with the `service` and `armProviderNamespace` decorators: